interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-GAN/README.md

 This README describes steps taken to adapt a GAN for distributed training, aimed at enhancing efficiency and scalability for training on large-scale datasets.
 From this use case we learn the following:

-- atwinai `TorchTrainer` can easily be adapted to different unique use cases like the GAN that has two models.
+- itwinai `TorchTrainer` can easily be adapted to different unique use cases like the GAN that has two models.
 - Training models in a distributed environment may require some level of customization in the training architecturing but it comes with lots of performance improvements.
 - Distributed training for GANs requires a large dataset to reduce the chances of overfitting to the smaller data splits